 To test for the robustness of the original findings, we aimed to extend the replication study by adding a dependent variable measuring the participants’ categorizations of the stigmas’ origin.
 In the original study, the hypotheses revolved around classifying stigmas by source, yet such categorizations were solely based on the researchers’ classifications.
-Participants might categorize the stigmas differently, and so we thought it imperative to also assess participants’ physical versus mental-behavioral origin classifications, to ensure these match with the researchers’ assumptions.
+Participants might categorize the stigmas differently.
+For example, some may perceive obesity to be caused by a lack of will.
+Others may be aware that obesity is a complicated medical condition caused by the interplay of genetic, environmental, and metabolic factors (Upadhyay et al., 2018).
+Thus, we thought it imperative to also assess participants’ physical versus mental-behavioral origin classifications to ensure these match with the researchers’ assumptions.

 Four new current stigmas

 To test for the robustness of the phenomenon and its applicability to the current context, we aimed to extend the replication by examining other current stigmas not included in the target article.
 In Weiner et al. (1988), stigmas were selected based on their media coverage and general prevalence in the population at that time.

 Since the original article’s publication, the coverage and prevalence of different physiological and psychological conditions have changed considerably.
-To illustrate, there have been increasingly more public figures disclosing their stories of mental disorders.
+To illustrate, there was an increase in newspaper coverage of Alzheimer’s disease between 1988 and 1997 (Adelman & Verbrugge, 2000) and a decrease in the death rates from heart disease between 2000 to 2012 (Mozaffarian et al., 2015).
+In terms of psychological disorders, the volume of news coverage of mental illness appears to trend downward from 1995 to 2014 (McGinty et al., 2016).
+At the same time, there have been increasingly more public figures disclosing their stories of mental disorders.
 People have also been more open to admitting their psychotherapy experiences (Hinshaw, 2009, p. ix).

 Therefore, we added four prevalent and well-recognized stigmas among the US American population in the last decade to the original list.
-We selected diabetes and stroke, both of which we perceived to be somatic in origin, and major depressive disorder and anxiety disorder for stigmas we perceived to be mostly mental-behavioral in origin.
-As indicated by national reports and surveys, diabetes, stroke, major depressive disorder, and anxiety disorder were of high prevalence in the US American population in the last decade that were not part of the original ten stigmas (Heron, 2015; Heron 2021; Muskin, 2021; Substance Abuse and Mental Health Services Administration, 2021, p.
+We selected diabetes and stroke, both of which we perceived somatic in origin, and major depressive disorder and anxiety disorder for stigmas we perceived to be mostly mental-behavioral in origin.
+As indicated by national reports and surveys, diabetes, stroke, major depressive disorder, and anxiety disorder were conditions of high prevalence in the US American population in the last decade that were not part of the original ten stigmas (Heron, 2015; Heron, 2021; Muskin, 2021; Substance Abuse and Mental Health Services Administration, 2021, p.
 31 - 32, Torres, 2020).

 Exploratory directions